 Shure PG58 Vs SM58 – Unique Pros

-- With a wider frequency range, you get more sound input with this microphone.
+3. With a wider frequency range, you get more sound input with this microphone.

 Shure PG58 Vs SM58 – Unique Cons

-- It has a lot of handling noise.
+1. It has a lot of handling noise.

-- It’s only available in 3 versions, compared to 4 with the PG58.
+2. It’s only available in 3 versions.

-First, they are significantly more affordable than condenser microphones.
-Apart from having to buy the microphones themselves, you also have to buy “phantom power” to get the best output out of a condenser microphone.
-With these, it’s as simply as plug and play. |
+|They’re both dynamic microphones||First, both devices are significantly more affordable than condenser microphones.
+Unlike a condenser microphone, you do not have to buy a phantom power to get the best output.
+With these microphones, it’s as simple as plug and play. |

 |Same as the Shure PG58.|

-|They’re both great sounding microphones.||After much testing, we cannot help but agree that these two are great sounding microphones.|
+|They’re both great sounding microphones.||After much testing, we cannot help but agree that these two sound good.||Same as the Shure PG58.|

 |Same as the Shure PG58.|

-|The cardioid polar pattern is great||Both of these microphones come with a cardioid polar pattern.
-For most use cases, this is a great polar pattern.|
+|The cardioid polar pattern is great||Both microphones come with a cardioid polar pattern which is quite impressive.|

 |Same as the Shure PG58.|